 RELATED: Must-See Attractions in Naples, FL

 Looking for a way to treat the whole family?
 Take a day trip out to Sanibel Island, about an hour and 15 minutes away from Naples.
-Located close to Fort Myers Beach, Sanibel Island is known for its wildlife refuges, shells strewn sandy beaches, and the famous Sanibel Island Lighthouse.
+Located close to Fort Myers Beach, Sanibel Island is known for its wildlife refuges, shell-strewn sandy beaches, and the famous Sanibel Island Lighthouse.

-Kids will be in heaven when they explore the natural treasures of the ocean on the number one shelling beach in North America.
+Kids will be in heaven as they explore the ocean’s natural treasures on the number one shelling beach in North America.
 Tourists from all over the world visit the beaches of Sanibel Island for this specific reason.

 Afterward, take the family to visit the Sanibel Island Lighthouse.
 This historic landmark first brightened up the night sky in 1884.
 Situated on a tranquil beach, it’s the perfect place to relax and even spot a few dolphins playfully passing by.

 Go birdwatching at J.N.
 Ding Darling National Wildlife Refuge, the most visited wildlife refuge in the United States.
-The 245 bird species that reside here are sure to entertain every member of your family.
+The 245 bird species that reside here will surely entertain every family member.
 It’s no wonder close to a million visitors from all over the world flock to this spot every year.

 Still hungry for more beaches and shells?
 Continue your drive past Sanibel Island toward Captiva Island.
 Shelling, dolphin watching, snorkeling, and sailing are some of the activities you can enjoy while visiting this pristine destination.